Bakers Pink

-Originally known as The Front, from Kansas City, MO, the band changed its name when it joined Epic Records.
+Originally known as the Front, from Kansas City, Missouri, the band changed its name when it joined Epic Records.
 Officially the band name change occurred because the band had changed their sound significantly and wanted to distance itself from its former incarnation, however, according to the front man, Michael Anthony Franano, it was at the behest of the record company.

-Bakers Pink was a title of a demo Michael had recorded while cutting basic tracks at Electric Lady Studios (Jimi Hendrix’s studio in New York City).
+Bakers Pink was a title of a demo Franano had recorded while cutting basic tracks at Electric Lady Studios.
 The name stuck and when pressed to come up with a new name, after many suggestions, the band decided on this new moniker.
-Bakers Pink released one self-titled album in 1993, with Michael Anthony Franano again writing the majority of the songs; Michael co-wrote the song Untouched which appears on Bakers Pink, with David Werner, who penned Cradle of Love a hit for Billy Idol.
-The album was produced by Mark Dodson, with co-production by Doug Gordon (Tangier), Michael Anthony Franano and Mark Eddinger; the first single, Watercolours, was re-mixed by Ron Saint Germain (Soundgarden).
-One video, Watercolours, was released to promote the record.
+Bakers Pink released one self-titled album in 1993, with Franano writing the majority of the songs.
+He co-wrote the song "Untouched" which appears on Bakers Pink, with David Werner, who penned "Cradle of Love" a hit for Billy Idol.
+The album was produced by Mark Dodson, with co-production by Doug Gordon, Franano and Mark Eddinger; the first single, "Watercolours", was re-mixed by Ron Saint Germain.
+One video, "Watercolours", was released to promote the record.
 The band toured the U.S. opening for Great White in support of the record.